10.0.2 • Published 5 months ago

 Asserted Composite ID

-This is the most complete ID reference.
+This is the most complete ID reference, which can be used for both external and internal IDs, providing full lookup in either cases.
 Each asserted composite ID has:

 • a target, representing the pin-based target of the ID.
 The target model has these properties: